 - Virgin Gorda including Out Islands: Around Virgin Gorda

-Susanna works as a communications professional and lives with her husband on Tortola.
-She is also the author of Moon Tennessee and Moon Nashville & Memphis.
+Today, Susanna works as a communications professional and lives with her husband on the island of Tortola.